cseanburns/systems-librarianship/src/4b-installing-configuring-php.md

 instead, the web server processes the PHP and sends the resulting HTML or other content to the browser.

-From a system or web administrator's perspective, this means that PHP has be installed and configured to work with the web/HTTP server.
+From a system or web administrator's perspective, this means that PHP has to be installed and configured to work with the web/HTTP server.
 In our case, we have to install and configure PHP on our virtual instances to work with the Apache web server software.

-One of the primary uses of PHP is to interact with databases, like MySQL, MariaDB, PostgreSQL, etc., in order to create data-based page content.
+One of the primary uses of PHP is to interact with databases, like MySQL, MariaDB, PostgreSQL, etc., in order to create data-driven content.
 To begin to set this up, we have to:

 1. Install PHP and relevant Apache modules
 2. Configure PHP and relevant modules to work with Apache
 3. Configure PHP and relevant modules to work with MySQL

 ## Install PHP

 As usual, we will use `apt install` to install PHP and relevant modules.
 Then we will restart Apache using the `systemctl` command.
-Use `apt show [package_name]` to read more about each package we will install.
+Use `apt show <package_name>` to read more about each package we will install.
 The first command below installs the **php** and the **libapache2-mod-php** packages.
 The latter package is used to create a connection between PHP and the Apache web server.